 - Premature bark peeling.

-Check out our Tree Bugs page for more information.
+Check out our Tree Bugs page for more information on bark scale and other scales that could be attacking your trees.
 If you are seeing signs of crape myrtle bark scale, we're here to help.
+Your areas Arborist representative will meet onsite and take a look at your trees to confirm signs of crape myrtle bark scale.
 Click link below to schedule an appointment with your Certified Arborist today.